capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - platform dependent GUI instance variables need to be abstracted away (emacsbuf)

 #### Server State
-- allocators may need to go into one class
+- allocators may need to go into one class, but the disadvantage is that this then needs delegation.
+Better keep them in the server.
 - perhaps all state that is queried could go in a dictionary
 - server options should be cached at boot time in order to have some information about the currently running server.
 - or: server options should be queriable via OSC from the server (s.query).